keptn-workshops/getting-started/README.md

 # View the simplenode service

-To make the simplenode service accesible from outside the cluster, and to support blue/green deployments, keptn automaticalliy creates Istio VirtualServices that direct requests to certain URLs to the correct service instance.
+To make the simplenode service accessible from outside the cluster, and to support blue/green deployments, Keptn automatically creates Istio VirtualServices that direct requests to certain URLs to the correct service instance.
 You can retrieve the URLs for the simplenode service for each stage as follows:

 ```
 echo http://simplenode.simpleproject-dev.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')